shakhscode/VisualAnalyticsUsingGraphNetworks/README.md

-## Detection of Fradulent Transactions by Graphical Analysis
+## Detection of Fraudulent Transactions by Graphical Analysis
 ## Problem Statement:

 A dataset containing finacial transactions between bank customers are given.
 Main task is to find out the fraud transactions using visualization techniquies only (without using any machine learning algorithm).